mithunmo/utilities/README.md

 /**
 *  Mithun Mohan
 *
+*
+*
 **/

-Python Upload script to AWS S3
+Python Upload script to AWS S3 using multithreading